Algeria–Poland relations: History

-19th-century Polish poet Cyprian Norwid dedicated his poem Do Emira Abd El-Kadera w Damaszku to Emir Abdelkader, Algerian leader against French invasion.
+Following the restoration of independent Poland after World War II, honorary consulates of Poland were established in Algiers and Oran in 1922 and 1932, respectively, and both operated until 1945.

 Poles and Algerians both fought against Nazi Germany in World War II, including in the Battle of Monte Cassino in 1944.
-Algerian prisoners of war were held by the Germans alongside Polish and other Allied POWs in the Stalag II-B and Stalag VIII-C POW camps, operated in Czarne and Żagań, respectively.
+Algerian prisoners of war were held by the Germans alongside Polish and other Allied POWs in the Stalag II-B, Stalag VIII-C and Stalag XXI-A POW camps, operated in Czarne, Żagań and Ostrzeszów, respectively.
 Both Algerian and Polish POWs were subjected to poor conditions resulting in high mortality.

+Poland supported the Algerian War of Independence, and demanded the establishment of independent Algeria at the UN.
+There were unofficial contacts between Polish representatives and the National Liberation Front.
+The Polish Red Cross donated funds and goods to Algerian refugees in Morocco and Tunisia, and Poland admitted Algerian youth to Polish schools and universities.
+Poland recognized the interim Algerian government even before the Algerian declaration of independence from 1962.
+The Embassy of Poland in Algiers was opened in 1962.
+A trade agreement and an economic and technical cooperation agreement were signed between Algeria and Poland in 1963, and a cultural cooperation agreement in 1964.

 Modern relations

 Poland sent a rescue squad to help the relief operation after the 2003 Boumerdès earthquake in Algeria, and the Polish Medical Mission sent medical supplies.

+In 2014, a defense cooperation agreement was signed in Algiers.

 Poland and Algeria enjoy a significant relations in business.
 In 2016, Poland and Algeria abolished visa requirements for diplomatic passport holders.

 The Polish foreign minister had paid visit to Algeria in 2017 to boost trade and cooperation between two countries.
 Algerian Minister Mustapha Gitouni also boosts energy cooperation with Poland.

 Algeria considers Poland as an important partner in Europe.